 Working with Nepalese artists for over 25 years has led Narayan to developing close relationships with monasteries, communities, and artists.
 In fact, Narayan is actually good friends with well-known art school founder Romio Bahadur Shrestha, who is a modern master of the Indo-Nepali-Tibetan Buddhist traditions of enlightenment art.

-In addition to showing love and appreciation to the artisans, Narayan is also president of the Asha Foundation, which is a non-profit organization dedicated to helping disadvantaged Nepalese children improve their quality of life.
+In addition to showing love and appreciation to the artisans, Narayan is also president of the Asha Foundation, which is a non-profit organisation dedicated to helping disadvantaged Nepalese children improve their quality of life.
 With a heart to help children in need, Narayan has had Lucky Thanka donating a percentage of its profits to funding the program.
 The funding goes towards education and betterment of their social, economic, and environmental development projects.

 Today, Narayan works alongside his son Prateek Shrestha, who also shares the same fascination with Tibetan and Newari thangka art and dharma products as his father.
 Now, the father-son duo are a team dedicated to showing people all around the world what Lucky Thanka is about.